The End is Near?

 Long-term expiry anticipatory puts (LEAPS) – basically long puts – are one way to make money off the downside of a particular equity.
 Puts are options (but not obligations) to sell a particular asset for certain price sometime in the future.
 This means if an asset declines in price – you could buy at the market price and then execute the put option (making money in the process as you would only exercise the put option if you were in the money (ITM) for obvious reasons).

 When you aren’t sure of the timing, you can buy a long expiry, so it can happen anytime within the next six months, for instance.
-This gives you a longer time to hit a price point and execute the contract when you are in the money.
+This gives you a long time to hit a price point and execute the contract when you are in the money.
 If you need a brokerage account to do this as a retail investor, I recommend Charles Schwab, which has a very robust brokerage platform that can also be combined with a Wyoming LLC at a relatively minimal cost.

 19. Plant a digital security flag

-If you don’t have a lot money, the cheapest flag you can plant overseas is a digital asset flag to protect yourself online.
+If you don’t have a lot of money, the cheapest flag you can plant overseas is a digital asset flag to protect yourself online.
 You can set up a VPN or an encrypted email account relatively easily.
 We have compiled a list of all major VPN services at Flag6.IO which you can browse prices and privacy components for virtual private networks.

 Virtual private networks are servers in different countries which essentially re-route your internet traffic making you ‘appear’ to be connecting from another country.
 You are basically putting your computer flag and accessing the internet from another country.
-For people in China, and other countries where internet access is controlled by the government, this is essential tool in order to access the full breadth of online services.
+For people in China, and other countries where internet access is controlled by the government, this is an essential tool in order to access the full breadth of online services.

 Look for early warning signs, and move quickly.
 Japan, for instance, could be the canary in a coal mine for a collapse in bond markets and sovereign debt.
 Chances are that there will be a domino effect in the global economy that causes the next economic downturn.
 Again, the question is not if, but when this will happen.
 Markets, by their very nature, are cyclical but it’s almost impossible to get the timing exactly right.
-Better to be forewarned and perpared than to be “caught with your pants down”.
+Better to be forewarned and prepared than to be “caught with your pants down”.

-If you’d like to get a crash course in Flag Theory (for free) as well as a personalized consultation (again at no cost) click here.
+If you’d like to get a crash course in Flag Theory (for free), as well as a personalized consultation (again at no cost), click here.